EULacey/Hello-world/README.md

 # Hello-world

 Just beginning to learn java.
-Looking to begin a career tech.
+Looking to begin a career in tech.